Koverse/connections-documentation/data_visibility_permissions.rst

 Why Use Permissions for Data Visibility
 _______________________________________
-Organizations may need to control data visibility based on groups or departments within their oraganization.
+Organizations may need to control data visibility based on groups or departments within their organization.
 There can be a wide variety of groups or reasons for data visibility, including sales territories and sensitive data.

 Permissions allow for an easily controlled and visible definition of data access.
 Using permissions allows administrators to determine groups that should or should not have access to certain data.
 Additionally, with the way visibility works in Koverse Connections, organizations that do not need to control data visibility do not need to design elaborate permissions.